 By Chris Carmichael,

-With ‘stay at home’ and ‘safer at home’ restrictions easing and sunny summer weather upon us, more cyclists are getting out for longer and more frequent outdoor rides.
 All riders have individual strengths and weaknesses, and sometimes they become apparent on specific types of terrain.
 Maybe you’re great on long and steady climbs, but you struggle on short and punchy ones.
 Or perhaps you thrive on the on-off nature of riding hills but struggle with the constant pedaling on long flat rides.
-To help you prepare for your next big challenge, here is a short guide to the best ways to ride faster, everywhere.
+To help you prepare for your next challenge, here is a guide to the best ways to ride faster, everywhere.

 Ride Faster Uphill

-This is the area people often focus on the most, but you have to be careful not to focus on climbing so much that you take away from your ability to ride well on the flats and rollers.
-Training for climbing is a huge subject, but for cyclists who have already been training and doing climbing workouts, here are ways to get the best performance from your fitness.
+This is the area people often focus on the most, but you have to be careful.
+Focusing too much on climbing can take away from your ability to ride well on the flats and rollers.
+Training for climbing is a huge subject, and you can find plenty of Trainright resources here.
+For cyclists who have already been training and doing climbing workouts, here are ways to get the best performance from your fitness.

 Don’t start too fast